0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 In the first column (delimited by the colon `:`), we can assume these are usernames.
 In the second column, thanks to the hash identifier `$2y$`, we have what looks to be password hashes.

-By doing some research, we can positively identify these hashes as an iteration of the bcrypt hashing algorithm. ==more information can be found here==. time to crack (https://specopssoft.com/blog/hashing-algorithm-cracking-bcrypt-passwords/) Furthermore, given the complexity of a possible password, we can conclude that cracking these hashes is unrealistic, as seen in this time-to-crack table.
+By doing some research, we can positively identify these hashes as an iteration of the bcrypt hashing algorithm.
+More information can be found [here](https://en.wikipedia.org/wiki/Bcrypt). time to crack  Furthermore, given the complexity of a possible password, we can conclude that cracking these hashes is unrealistic, as seen in this [time-to-crack table](https://specopssoft.com/blog/hashing-algorithm-cracking-bcrypt-passwords/).
 Again, we can return to this later if need be.

 For now, we will proceed to the other node on this network.